 Earplugs are small inserts that fit into the outer ear canal.
 They must be sealed snugly so the entire circumference of the ear canal is blocked.
 An improperly fitted, dirty, or worn-out plug may not seal properly and can result in irritation of the ear canal.
 Plugs are available in a variety of shapes and sizes to fit individual ear canals and can be custom-made.
 For people who have trouble keeping them in their ears, the plugs can be fitted to a headband.

 Earmuffs fit over the entire outer ear to form an air seal so the entire circumference of the ear canal is blocked, and they are held in place by an adjustable band.
 Earmuffs will not seal around eyeglasses or long hair, and the adjustable headband tension must be sufficient to hold earmuffs firmly in place.

 Earplugs and earmuffs can be found at most pharmacies.

-Will I hear other people and machine problems if I wear hearing protectors?
+Will I hear other people and machine problems if I wear hearing protection?

-Hearing protectors do slightly reduce the ability of those with damaged hearing or poor comprehension of language to understand normal conversation.
+Hearing protection does slightly reduce the ability of those with damaged hearing or poor comprehension of language to understand normal conversation.
 However, it is essential that persons with impaired hearing wear earplugs or muffs to prevent further inner ear damage in very noisy places.

 How can I tell if my hearing is damaged?